St. Martin of Tours

 The Reluctant Bishop

 Martin was ordained an exorcist and worked with great zeal and dedication against the Arians.
-He eventually became a monk, living first in Milan and later on he settled on a small island.
+He eventually became a monk, living first in Milan and later on on a small island.
 In 360, when St. Hilary was reinstated to his see after his exile, Martin returned to France and founded what may have been the first French monastery near Poitiers on a piece of land granted to him by St. Hilary.
-He lived there for ten years, formed his disciples and preached throughout the countryside.
+He lived there for ten years, formed his disciples, and preached throughout the countryside.

 The Shepherd Has Left His Flock

-Martin foresaw his own death and told his disciples of it.
+Martin foresaw his own death and told his disciples about it.
 But when his last illness came upon him during a pastoral journey, the bishop felt uncertain about leaving his people.
 “Lord, if I am still necessary to thy people, I refuse no labor.
 Thy holy will be done,” he prayed.
-He developed a fever, but did not sleep, passing his last several nights in the presence of God in prayer.
+He developed a fever but did not sleep, passing his last several nights in the presence of God in prayer.

 In 397, Martin died in France at the age of 8.
 At his request, he was buried in a cemetery with the poorest of the poor.
 Soon, pilgrims traveled to his grave at Tours.
 Today in many countries in Europe, St. Martin’s feast day is celebrated widely.
 His feast day is November 11.